Trumpchi GS4: Trumpchi GS4 PHEV

-The Trumpchi GS4 PHEV is the plug-in hybrid version of the GS4 crossover.
-The GS4 PHEV is powered by a 1.5 liter engine and the G-MCelectric system with the engine producing a maximum power of 71kW（97hp）and 120 N·m and the electric motor producing 177hp（130kW）and 300N·m, capable of a range of over 600km and a pure electric range of 58km.
-Fuel economy is 1.6 L/km.
-The GS4 PHEV also features a rotating gear selector.
+The Trumpchi GS4 PHEV is the plug-in hybrid version of the GS4.
+The GS4 PHEV is powered by a 1.5 liter engine and the G-MCelectric system,working solely as a generator to charge the battery and power the electric motor.
+With the engine producing a maximum power of 71 kW（97 hp）and 120 N·m and the electric motor producing 177 hp（130 kW）and 300N·m, capable of a range of over 600 km and a pure electric range of 58 km.
+Fuel economy is 1.6 L/km.There is no transmission as such.
+The rotational torque of the electric motor is transmitted to the wheels through a gearbox with a constant gear ratio.
+The GS4 PHEV also features a rotating gear selector instead of the usual lever as in the gasoline version.
 The model range received a facelift in September 2018 for the 2019 model year.
 The GS4's PHEV model is also sold by Mitsubishi under the Eupheme brand as simply the "Eupheme PHEV".
 Another variant is rebadged and sold as the GAC Honda Shirui PHEV by the GAC Honda joint venture.

 Facelift

 GAC launched the GS4 facelift version in June 2018, codename A32, compared to the pre-facelift version, the facelift version sports restyled bumpers, a set of redesigned rims in the same style as the GS3, and a new dashboard.
 Two months later, GAC launched the "Millionth Edition", the Millionth Edition GS4 features a panoramic sunroof and LED headlights.

 In July 2019, the updated GS4 fitting the new Chinese emission standard was launched, the updated version only uses a new turbocharged direct injection engine called 4A15J1 (169 hp, 265Nm) mated to a 6 speed manual gearbox or 6 speed automatic gearbox (Aisin AWF6F25).